 Expenditures reported on the schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in OMB Circular A-87, Cost Principles for State, Local and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Pass-through entity identifying numbers are presented where available.
+Pass-through grant numbers were not assigned by the pass-through agencies.